Decorative Paint Technique: Crinkle Paper Painting Instructions

 1. Use an old paintbrush or china bristle brush to dust baseboards, trim and crown molding before taping them off (use painter's tape with paper attached to protect the baseboards).
 Overlap seams by at least an inch to avoid seepage between pieces, and then seal the tape to the surface with your fingers or a rag.

 2. Starting in the upper left portion of a wall, paint an area slightly bigger than the size of the tissue paper you're using (use a paintbrush to apply paint to corners and near baseboards and molding).
-Crinkle a piece of tissue paper to create texture; open it up, and adhere it to the wet paint surface (figure A), smoothing it as desired.
+Crinkle a piece of tissue paper to create texture; open it up, and adhere it to the wet paint surface, smoothing it as desired.
 Don't worry about ripping the paper, just smooth the surface with your fingers and continue.

 4. Continue in a horizontal line across one wall, overlapping the tissue paper each time so there aren't any flat areas.
 Cover the rest of the wall in the same fashion, making sure to apply the tissue paper in neat rows.